 It’s useful to remember to leave your heating on to prevent the risk of burst pipes if the temperature drops to freezing.
 Whilst you won’t want your heating using up all of your oil whilst you are away, many home insurers recommend that you leave the heating on low, at a temperature such as 13 degrees Celsius to prevent your water pipes from freezing.
 The last thing you want on your return is to have to deal with a leak.

-Finally, don’t forget to turn off your appliances to make that extra little saving on your electricity bill.
+Finally, don’t forget to turn off your appliances.
+It all helps to make that extra little saving on your electricity bill.
 On their own, appliances may seem as though they don’t use that much electricity, however adding them all together they can be a substantial cost to your home.
 Turning them off when not in use or away for the holidays is a good habit to get into.
-To read our guide with more handy tips on keeping your heating oil and home secure this Winter click here.
+Click here for more handy tips on keeping your heating oil and home secure this Winter.